synox/disposable-email/readme.md

+# WARNING: Discontinued
+## this repository is not maintained any more! please use https://github.com/synox/disposable-mailbox instead, which is a complete rewrite with angularjs.  it is also simpler by using IMAP, without database and it that does not need "pipe to command".

 # self-hosted disposable email system

 This disposable email solution can be hosted on your own standard PHP-webhoster.
 All you need is PHP with mailparse extension and "Pipe to a Program" functionality.
 The system is as simple as possible, with minimal codebase and complexity.

- :warning: **Please note: there is also an simpler IMAP version without database and that does not need "pipe to command".** https://github.com/synox/disposable-mailbox

 ## Usage
 When accessing the web-app a random email address is generated for you.
 The page will reload until emails have arrived.
 You can delete emails and see the original sourcecode.